Ucinorn/dndemake/_drafts/hp.markdown

 ## Demake

 The demake here is to reduce the complexity in dealing with granular HP and damage numbers.
 This is as simple as reducing everything by order of magnitude, and round all sources of damage to 1 or to points.
-This extends to HP as well as damage, meaning instead of a healthpool.
+This extends to HP as well as damage, meaning instead of a healthpool, we have health points.

 This is also an opportunity to remove HP scaling from progression in the game, which in most cases scales linearly with level, for no net effect.
 Instead HP and damage increases come from actual improvements in the skills and capabilities of characters.
 Read more in the Level Scaling post.